sachnr/awesomewm-dotfiles/README.md

-using x11 until nvidia decides to add brightness controls for wayland maybe by 2030 :upside_down_face:
+back to x11 until nvidia decides to add brightness controls for wayland maybe by 2030 :upside_down_face:

 ||
 |------|